Development¶

 Commands¶

-Commands are stored in the commands
+Commands are stored in the commands directory.

-You can add a custom command by creating a file inside the commands
+You can add a custom command by creating a file inside the commands directory and

-importing it in __init__.py
+importing it in __init__.py.

 The following rules apply:

-functions need to be definedCommand line arguments are passed as
+add_subparser(subparsers)andrun(project, args)functions need to be definedCommand line arguments are passed as

-object to therun(project, args)
+argsobject to therun(project, args)functionThe

-class object is passed torun(project, args)
+KicadProjectclass object is passed torun(project, args).

 Printing and logging¶

-All printing is handled using log
+All printing is handled using log inherited from kmake.

 There are 4 levels of logging: